-- how bad it was – “it woke me up”, “I couldn’t fall asleep”, “I couldn’t rconcentrate on my book”
+- how bad it was – “it woke me up”, “I couldn’t fall asleep”, “I couldn’t concentrate on my book”

-- If you are verbal abused or threatened, please write the exact words that were said.
-If it was by letter, text or email etc. please keep these.
+- If you are verbally abused or threatened, please write the exact words that were said.
+If it was by letter, text or email etc please keep these.

 - If you call the police, please record the time, date, the names and badge numbers of any officers who respond, and which station they came from.